apollographql/apollo-client/docs/source/api/react-apollo.md

 export default graphql(gql`query { ... }`)(MyComponent);
 ```

-<h3 id="graphql-query-data-fetchMore">`data.fetchMore(options)`</h3>
+### `data.fetchMore(options)`

 The `data.fetchMore` function allows you to do pagination with your query component.
-To learn more about pagination with `data.fetchMore`, be sure to read the [pagination](../features/pagination.html) recipe which contains helpful illustrations on how you can do pagination with React Apollo.
+To learn more about pagination with `data.fetchMore`, be sure to read the [pagination](/features/pagination/) recipe which contains helpful illustrations on how you can do pagination with React Apollo.

 `data.fetchMore` returns a promise that resolves once the query executed to fetch more data has resolved.